Skip to navigation Skip to content

 If the payee asks when they are likely to receive the child support via direct credit check the Payee Disbursement List window to confirm the amount has been sent to them.
 If so, the payees should receive the payment within 2 business days from the date it was sent.

 Note: payments are scheduled so the first date the payee receives funds is the eighth of the month or the first business day after the eighth if it falls on a weekend or public holiday.
-Some banks do make payments earlier but provide the timeframe as 2 days to ensure customer expectations are met appropriately.
+Some banks do make payments earlier but provide the timeframe as 2 days to make sure customer expectations are met appropriately.

 Example